 Divided leaves reminiscent of maidenhair fern (Adiantum) may be fresh green, blue green, or gray green.
 Slender, branching stems carry erect or nodding flowers to 3 in. across, often with sepals and petals in contrasting colors; they usually have backward-projecting, nectar-bearing spurs.
 Some columbines have large flowers and very long spurs; these have an airier look than short-spurred and spurless kinds.
 Double-flowered types lack the delicacy of the single-flowered sort, but they make a bolder color mass.
 Bloom season comes in spring and early summer.

-Native from Northern California to Alaska, east to Montana and Utah.
-Plant grows 1 1/2 to 3 ft. tall, produces nodding red and yellow flowers that are 1 1/2 to 2 in. across, with stout, straight red spurs.
-Good in woodland garden.
+Native from Alaska to Northern California, east to Montana and Utah.
+Plant grows to 1 1/2–3 ft. tall and 1 1/2 ft. wide.
+Produces nodding red-and-yellow flowers that are 1 1/2–2 in. across, with stout, straight red spurs.
+Good in woodland gardens.
 Allow spent blooms to set seeds, which are relished by song sparrows, juncos, and other small birds.